alisha85-analyst/Data-Analytics-Portfolio/Hospital_Management_SQL_Project/README.md

-# 🏥 Hospital Management System – SQL Portfolio Project
+# 🏥 Hospital Management System – SQL Project

 This project simulates a Hospital Management System built using **MySQL**, designed for data analysis, reporting, and query optimization using realistic relational healthcare data.